-Pierre Corvol, Professor Emeritus at France College [Collège de France], Vice-President of the FFRD Scientific Council
+Jean GIRARD, Professor Emeritus at University of Paris, President of the FFRD Scientific Council

 Claude CHAUMEIL, Vice-President, in charge of the patients strategy of the French Federation of Diabetes (FFD), Vice-President of the FFRD

 “ The figures speak for themselves – there is an urgency to mobilise against diabetes.
 This mobilisation must also involve researchers.
 The creation of the FFRD must promote scientific and medical advances on this genetic and hereditary disease.
 The AFD, directed by and for patients, provides its financial assistance to FFRD.
 It wants to be the stimulus for the researchers to find paths to recovery ”.